In competitive environments learning to deal with winning and losing is part of the territory.

 3) Refocus and fuel confidence

 When you’ve won so emphatically, and bounced back so remarkably, it’s a massive confidence boost.
-So they’ll be on a high right now, and aiming to sustain that.
+So they’ll be on a high right now, and aiming to sustain that by keeping momentum.
 They’ll be celebrating success of course, but absolutely focused on the learning of how they won.
 The celebration of success will have been over by Saturday morning (the day after victory) and the focus will have switched to the next performance which starts this week.

 So they’ll be thinking and talking about replicating the success of tests 1 and 3 and on reproducing the purple patches (periods in the tests when they bowled/fielded and batted brilliantly) from those tests.
 They’ll be doing the same basics around focusing on strengths, fuelling each other’s confidence, and staying tight as a team.
 But they’ll also be fiercely guarding against complacency.
 They’ll know that Australia will come back fighting.
 They know there’s a long way to go in the series.
 They know – having played in 3 incredibly different test matches so far – that things can change in an instant.